SHRED: 3D Shape Region Decomposition with Learned Local Operations: Experiments

 We examine how SHRED can be used to improve fine-grained semantic segmentation performance when access to semantic label annotations are limited.
 The Neurally-Guided Shape Parser (NGSP) is a method that learns to assign semantic labels to regions of a 3D shape; it has demonstrated advantages over globally learned semantic segmentation networks when it receives well-structured (e.g. human-produced) region decompositions as input \cite{NGSP}.
 We evaluate the performance of NGSP when SHRED is used to produce the input region decomposition compared with alternative methods.
 For each category, NGSP requires training two types of models: a guide network and likelihood networks.
 We train a guide network separately for each region decomposition method.
 As likelihood network training is expensive, we train a single likelihood network using ground-truth part instance annotations, and share this network across experimental conditions.
 Please see the supplemental material for additional experiment details.

-We present results of this experiment in Table \ref{tab:sem_seg} using the intersection of categories studied by our method and NGSP.
+\paragraph{Combining SHRED and NGSP} We present results of this experiment in Table \ref{tab:sem_seg} using the intersection of categories studied by our method and NGSP.
 The rows in the top (bottom) half of the table correspond to training the guide and likelihood networks on 10 (40) shapes with semantic label annotations.
 The metric used is semantic mIoU, where higher-values indicate a better semantic segmentation.
 As seen, using SHRED produced regions allows NGSP to achieve the best semantic segmentation (last-rows) compared with using baseline methods to produce shape regions (middle-rows), or using no regions (top-row, PartNet semantic segmentation network \cite{PartNet}).
 This result generally holds for both individual in-domain and out-of-domain categories.
 Interestingly, for the knife category, the no region method outperforms all NGSP variants.
 We attribute this result to the fact that the knife grammar from PartNet is relatively coarse and contains a top-level binary split into two sub-categories of cutting instruments (knives versus daggers) with virtually identical sub-trees.
 We share qualitative results in Figure \ref{fig:qual_seg_comp}, right.
 As demonstrated, combining SHRED with NGSP typically produces fine-grained semantic labels that better match GT annotations.
+One limitation of NGSP is that it is not able to correct under-segmentations provided by region decomposition methods.
+For instance, the blade (dark-green) and the bolster (light-green) of the knife in the last row of Figure \ref{fig:qual_seg_comp}, are grouped into the same region by SHRED, so NGSP is unable to accurately segment out the bolster.
+To improve performance in these cases, it may be useful to run iterative rounds of SHRED and NGSP, so that SHRED can further decompose regions that NGSP believes may be under-segmented.